bormaxi8080/osint-timeline/DRAFT.md

 S3Scanner.
 Scan for misconfigured S3 buckets across S3-compatible APIs: https://github.com/sa7mon/S3Scanner

 Titus.
 High-performance secrets scanner.
 CLI, Go library, Burp Suite extension, and Chrome extension.
 487 detection rules with live credential validation: https://github.com/praetorian-inc/titus

+Supercookie uses favicons to assign a unique identifier to website visitors.
+Unlike traditional tracking methods, this ID can be stored almost persistently and cannot be easily cleared by the user: https://github.com/jonasstrehle/supercookie/

 SimpleUSB.
 A simple application that will help you determine the usb device.
 It will be useful when choosing an adapter as it displays the chipset: https://github.com/stryker-project/simpleusb